justinoboyle/CS554-Final/README.md

 ## Running the server

-You can either run a local MongoDB server, or use the staging/dev MongoDB server (if you have permission).

-### Local MongoDB server
+### MongoDB Server

-Set the `DATABASE_URL` environment variable to the URI of your local MongoDB server.
+Set the `DATABASE_URL` environment variable to the URI of your MongoDB server.
 You can do this by creating a `.env` file in the root directory of the project, and adding the following line:

 ```
 DATABASE_URL=mongodb://127.0.0.1:27017
 ```

+If you're getting an error similar to `Prisma needs to perform transactions, which requires your MongoDB server to be run as a replica set.`, the easiest way to test is by using a free MongoDB Atlas cluster.
+You can create a free cluster [here](https://www.mongodb.com/cloud/atlas/register).
+Once you've created a cluster, you can get the URI by clicking on the "Connect" button, and then clicking "Connect your application".
+You can then copy the URI and paste it into the `.env` file.

+## Running the Next.js server

 First, run the development server: